Jacob Brinkerhoff: Congress

+Later career

 At the close of his Congressional career, he resumed his law practice at Mansfield.
 In 1856, he was elected to Ohio Supreme Court, where he served as Chief Justice from 1859 until 1871, being succeeded by Josiah Scott.
 He dissented in the Oberlin-Wellington Rescue case of 1858, a test of the Fugitive Slave Law, arguing that slavery was solely a state institution, that should enjoy no protection at the federal level.
 He became affiliated with the Republican Party on its formation in 1856, and was an alternate delegate to Republican National Convention from Ohio in 1868.

+Death and burial

 He died in Mansfield, and was buried in Mansfield Cemetery.

 Personal life

-Brinkerhoff was the son of Henry I. Brinkerhoff (1786–1847) and his wife, Rachel (nee Bevier) Brinkerhoff (1792–1826).
+Brinkerhoff was the son of Henry I. Brinkerhoff (1786–1847) and his wife, Rachel (née Bevier) Brinkerhoff (1792–1826).
 Through his mother, he descends from three patentees, or founders, of New Paltz, New York: Louis Bevier, Simon LeFevre and Louis DuBois.
 His maternal grandfather, Andries Bevier, served as Supervisor of the town of Rochester, Ulster, New York.

 His first cousin, once removed was Henry R. Brinkerhoff, also a Congressman from Ohio.